Paying off student loan debt

 - Recent Stories

-If you’re one of the 44 million Americans who owe over $1.6 trillion in student loan debt, the student loan debt crisis is a daily reality.
-The pursuit of higher education has brought with it a hefty price tag and you’re not alone.
+If you’re one of the 45 million Americans who owe over $1.7 trillion in school loans, the student debt crisis is a daily reality.
+The pursuit of higher education has brought with it a hefty price tag, and you’re not alone.

 According to a 2016 Consumer Reports survey of people with student loan debt, almost half said that — if they had it to do over again — they would accept less financial aid to pay for their school.
 They would cut costs, find other ways to pay for their education, or go to a less expensive school.

 There’s a lot of information about navigating student loan debt, before and during college — but what about after graduation?

 The cost of achieving your educational goals can stick with you long after college is behind you.